Ofsted & SIAMs Reports

 - the school’s assessment of its own performance

 - discussions with pupils and staff

 The principal objective of a SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection is to evaluate the distinctiveness and effectiveness of the school as a church school.
-Towards this objective, inspectors seek answers to four key questions:
+Towards this objective, inspectors will consider the following:

 How the school supports pupils to serve The Common Good in a wider context in line with the Church of England Vision for Education.

 How the biblical underpinning of the vision is understood and the degree to which it can be articulated by pupils, staff, governors and parents.